How to plan a road trip in the Alps

 Map for a 10 day road trip in the Western Alps – Click to open the image

-14 days for the best of the Alps
+Route: 14 days for the best of the Alps

 (Munich – Garmisch/Neuschwanstein – Liechtenstein – Lucerne – Zermatt – Lauterbrunnen – Parc Nazuinal Svizzer – Cortina – Hallstatt)

-Map road trip in the Alps
+Map of a road trip in the alps covering

 Map for a 14 day road trip in the Alps – Click to open the image